 Even as e-commerce companies work on the technology and infrastructure to enable drone-based delivery, citizens are concerned about on how their privacy will be impacted once it sees wide deployment.
 Clearly, much needs to be done to abate these concerns, in the form of governmental regulation and enforcement methods.
 Privadome is a step in that direction.
-Privadome can be integrated with city-scale regulatory authorities that oversee drone operations.
-It allows citizens equipped with a mobile phone to determine if their footage is recorded by drones in their vicinity, and request an audit trail from those drones to determine if they are privacy compliant.
+It describes a framework that can be integrated with city-scale regulatory authorities that oversee drone operations.
+The framework allows citizens equipped with a mobile phone to determine if their footage is recorded by drones in their vicinity, and then request an audit trail from those drones to determine if they comply with region-specific privacy laws.
 Privadome accomplishes all these goals without revealing the citizen's location, and while only consuming mobile data comparable to streaming low-resolution videos.
+Our experiments indicate that Privadome can scale to near-term city-scale drone deployments.
+Privadome's auditing mechanisms impose only a modest runtime overhead on CPU utilization and power consumption on the drone.